centre-for-virus-research/CVR-Course-2026/docs/RefAlign.md

 ls ../Refs
 ```

-You should see a file called:
+You should see a file called (as well as an Ignore subfolder which you can ignore):

 **sars2_ref.fasta**